Serbian Chetnik Organization

 Coincidentally, the Circle of Serbian Sisters or Kolo Srpskih Sestara, was also being formed in Belgrade in 1903.
-Although known for its charitable work, the Circle also helped the Chetnik Organization in the Ottoman-held territories of Old Serbia and Macedonia) by sending food and medical supplies, doctors and nurses to aid the wounded and stricken as Kosovo Maiden did in Medieval Serbia.
+Although known for its charitable work, the Circle also helped the Chetnik Organization in the Ottoman-held territories of Kosovo and Macedonia by sending food and medical supplies, doctors, and nurses to aid the wounded and stricken as the Kosovo Maiden did in Medieval Serbia.

-The Chetnik central committee had initially funded individual, and small groups of hajduks (brigands), who were either self-organized or part of the Bulgarian revolutionary organizations in Macedonia (Supreme Macedonian-Adrianople Committee or Internal Macedonian Revolutionary Organization).
+The Chetnik central committee had initially funded individual and small groups of hajduks (brigands), who were either self-organized or part of the Bulgarian revolutionary organizations in Macedonia (Supreme Macedonian-Adrianople Committee or Internal Macedonian Revolutionary Organization).
 These sought to protect the Slavic Christian population from zulum (atrocities, persecution).
-With the failed negotiations of a joint Serbian-Bulgarian action, and growing nationalism within the Bulgarian committees, the Serbian committee decided to fully organize their own armed groups.
-The Central Committee sent the first two bands into Macedonia in 1904, which were exposed early and completely destroyed.
-The second wave proved more successful; however, hostility between the Bulgarian Committee and the Serbian Committee began.
+With the failed negotiations of a joint Serbian-Bulgarian action and growing nationalism within the Bulgarian committees, the Serbian committee decided to fully organize their own armed groups.
+The Central Committee sent the first two bands into Macedonia in 1904, which were exposed early and destroyed.
+The second wave proved more successful; however, hostility between the Bulgarian and Serbian committees began.
 Serb Chetniks thus fought the Ottomans, and Bulgarian and Albanian bands.
 Prominent guerrilla fighters include Jovan Babunski, Gligor Sokolović, Ilija Trifunović-Birčanin, Mihailo Ristić-Džervinac, Jovan Grković-Gapon, Vasilije Trbić, Garda Spasa, Borivoje Jovanović-Brana, Ilija Jovanović-Pčinjski, Jovan Stanojković-Dovezenski, Micko Krstić, Lazar Kujundžić, Cene Marković, Miša Aleksić-Marinko, Doksim Mihailović, Kosta Milovanović-Pećanac, Vojin Popović-Vuk, Savatije Milošević and Petko Ilić.
 After the proclamation of the Young Turk revolution in 1908 and the proclamation of the constitution, all of the brigands in Macedonia, including the Serbian Chetniks, put down their weapons; however, guerilla fighting soon continued, later merging into the Balkan Wars.